fireblazrs/library-management-system/README.md

 # Library Management System

-This is a Spring Boot application that implements books, authors, users, tasks etc. that are gathered in a MySQL database.
-Each role has a different degree of access to the application.
+This is a Library Management System application that is built with Spring Boot which has a MySQL database and uses RabbitMQ.

+The application allows the user to create/save, update, delete and view books, book properties (genre, format), authors,  users and rooms.
+It automatically generates tasks which can be queried for status updates when an attempt to borrow a book is made.
+Admin and user roles have different levels of access in the application.

 ### How do I start the application?